Hertzsprung patterns on involutions: Preliminaries

-A set of H-patterns will be called \emph{simple} when none of its elements is a H-pattern of the others.

-From now on, $T$ will denote a simple set of H-patterns.
-A $T$-\textit{marked word} is a pair $(\pi,M),$ where $\pi$ is a word over the set of positive integers without repeated symbols and $M$ is a (possibly empty) subset of all occurrences in $\pi$ of patterns from $T$.
-Every element of $M$ is called a $T$-\textit{marked occurrence}.
+A set of H-patterns will be called an \emph{antichain} when none of its elements is a H-pattern of the others.
+From now on, $T$ will denote an antichain of H-patterns.
+A $T$-\emph{marked word} is a pair $(\pi,M),$ where $\pi$ is a word over the set of positive integers without repeated symbols and $M$ is a (possibly empty) subset of all occurrences in $\pi$ of patterns from $T$.
+Every element of $M$ is called a $T$-\emph{marked occurrence}.

 As an example consider $T=\{2134,123\}$ and let $\pi=1\,3\,2\,4\,5\,6\,8\,7\,9\,10.$ Observe that $\pi$ contains two occurrences of the H-pattern 2134, namely, $3\,2\,4\,5,$ and $8\,7\,9\,10$, and a single occurrence of the H-pattern 123, namely, $4\,5\,6.$ In this case, the pairs $(\pi,\{4\,5\,6,3\,2\,4\,5,8\,7\,9\,10\}),$ $(\pi,\{4\,5\,6,8\,7\,9\,10\}),$ $(\pi,\{4\,5\,6,3\,2\,4\,5\}),$ $(\pi,\{3\,2\,4\,5,8\,7\,9\,10\}),$ $(\pi,\{4\,5\,6\}),$ $(\pi,\{3\,2\,4\,5\}),$ $(\pi,\{8\,7\,9\,10\})$ and $(\pi,\emptyset)$ are all the possible $T$-marked words on $\pi.$